Marius-Laurinaitis/BattleShipGameFinished/README.md

 # BattleShipGameFinished
 BattleShip game in Java.
-To run the game you should run BattleshipGame.java .
+To run the game you should locate the in the folder BattleshipGame.java compile and run.

 In CMD type: javac BattleshipGame.java

-type: java BattleshipGame
+In CMD type: java BattleshipGame
 ------------------------------------------------------------------------

 PROJECT TITLE: BattleShipGame with Unit Testing